MikeCook9994/5th-Edition-Hombrew/Class  Options/Druid/Circle Of Nightmares.md

 You can attack with your nightmare scythe twice, instead of once, whenever you take the Attack action on your turn.

-## Manifest Torment
+## Death or Torment
 *10th-level `=this.file.name` feature*

-You can physically manifest your curses to torment your enemies.
-You can use your action to tear three or more instances of reaper's mark from a single target.
-When you do so, the target suffers 2d8 psychic damage for each curse you tear from them and must make a wisdom saving throw.
+You can tear your curses from your enemies to attempt to deal the killing blow.
+Those that survive will wish they hadn't.
+You can use your action to remove three or more instances of reaper's mark from a single target.
+When you do so, the target suffers 2d8 psychic damage for each instance of reaper's mark you removed and must make a wisdom saving throw.
 On a failed save, the target suffers one of the following effects of your choice.

 **Unyielding Darkness.** The target is blinded and cannot benefit from Blindsight, Darkvision, Tremorsense, or Truesight until the end of your next turn.
 **Oppressive Gravity.** The target is restrained until the end of your next turn.